Baseball in the Dominican Republic: Pedro Martínez

 Pedro Martínez, from Manoguayabo, was a Major League Baseball player from 1992 to 2009.
 He played for five teams and was best known for his tenure with the Boston Red Sox, joining with Ortiz to help them win the World Series in 2004.
 From 2002 to 2006, Martínez held the league record for the highest career winning percentage by a pitcher.
 He won three Cy Young Awards and was the first Latin American pitcher to achieve at least 300 strikeouts in a season and 3,000 in a career.
 Martínez reached the 3,000 strikeout mark in fewer pitches than any pitcher other than Randy Johnson.
 Martínez was the only pitcher to acquire 3,000 strikeouts with fewer than 3,000 innings pitched.

 Martínez became a U.S. citizen in April 2006.
 He was elected to the Hall of Fame in 2015.

 Sammy Sosa

 Sammy Sosa was born on 12 November 1968 in San Pedro de Macorís.
 Sosa was a slugger and had his best years while he played for the Chicago Cubs.
 Sosa influenced many Dominicans and is best known for his record-breaking season in which he hit 61 home runs.
+He is a member of the Chicago Cubs Hall of Fame and is ranked ninth on the MLB all-time home-runs list.